gluster/gdeploy/examples/README.md

   * lvs - Custom LV names
   * mountpoints - Mount points for the logical names

-`peer'
+peer
 ------

 The section peer specifies the configurations for the Trusted Storage Pool management(TSP)

-This section helps in making all the hosts specified in the section 'hosts' to either probe each other making the TSP or detach all of them from TSP
+This section helps in making all the hosts specified in the section `hosts` to either probe each other making the TSP or detach all of them from TSP

-The only option in this section is the option names 'manage' which can have it's values to be  either probe or detach
+The only option in this section is the option names `manage` which can have it's values to be  either probe or detach

 Conf data:
-  * manage [Possible options are `probe' or `detach']
+  * manage [Possible options are `probe` or `detach`]

-`clients'
+clients
 ---------

 Specifies the client hosts and client_mount_points to mount the gluster volume created.

-'action' option is to be specified for the framework to understand what action is to be done.
-The options are 'mount' and 'unmount' Client hosts field is mandatory.
+`action` option is to be specified for the framework to understand what action is to be done.
+The options are `mount` and `unmount` Client hosts field is mandatory.
 If mount points are not specified, default will be taken as /mnt/gluster for all the hosts